 Easy Caprese Pizza

-This rustic homemade Caprese Pizza is the perfect summer patio dinner.
-It’s full of fresh flavors and lets you use up fresh tomatoes and basil right from your garden!
+This Easy Caprese Pizza is the perfect summer patio dinner.
+It’s full of fresh flavors and you can use goodies from your garden!

 Picture a Caprese salad baked onto a pizza crust and there you have it—Caprese pizza!
-Pillow-y mozzarella, thinly sliced tomatoes, and torn fresh basil leaves, all finished with a drizzle of sweet and tangy balsamic reduction.
-The latter is what really sets this pizza apart from the Margherita or Neapolitan pizzas.
+Pillow-y mozzarella, thinly sliced tomatoes, and torn fresh basil leaves, all finished with a drizzle of sweet and tangy balsamic glaze.
+The glaze is what really sets this pizza apart from the Margherita or Neapolitan pizzas.
 All three have similar flavors and ingredients, but the balsamic glaze makes the Caprese.

 Balsamic Glaze vs Balsamic Vinegar.